robthompson16/support-for-early-career-teachers/content/education-development-trust/year-1-a-people-profession/summer-week-1-ect-evidence.md

      at the end of the slot there feels like there is still a lot to talk about, I will suggest that I follow up the next day to arrange a longer meeting or phone call.
-However, this is rare because if I did have a concern about a pupil I would never surprise parents with this at parents' evening – I would have already spoken to them and so when we meet at parents evening I am picking up the thread of a conversation and updating rather than informing for the first time.
+However, this is rare because if I did have a concern about a pupil I would never surprise parents with this at parents’ evening – I would have already spoken to them and so when we meet at parents evening I am picking up the thread of a conversation and updating rather than informing for the first time.
-3. What are your top tips for parents' evening and dealing with difficult conversations?
+3. What are your top tips for parents’ evening and dealing with difficult conversations?
    * **Year 6:** My top tip is to prepare as much as possible.
 Better to be over prepared than under.
 These are their children and so it shows respect to the parents that you have taken the time to plan.
 Always start by saying